Platyhystrix

 Platyhystrix (from Greek: πλατύς platús, 'flat' and Greek: ῠ̔́στρῐξ hústrix, 'porcupine') is an extinct temnospondyl amphibian with a distinctive sail along its back, similar to the unrelated synapsids, Dimetrodon and Edaphosaurus.
 It lived during the boundary between the latest Carboniferous and earliest Permian periods throughout what is now known as the Four Corners, Texas, and Kansas about 300 million years ago.

 Not much is known about Platyhystrix, with a majority of the fossils found composed of the distinct neural spines, and fractured skull fragments.
-There is only one species within the genus.
-It’s phylogenetic relationship to other members of the family Dissorphoidae has been debated in recent years, due to its unique cranial features, and recent discoveries as to the origins of modern day Lissamphibians.
+There is only one species within the genus, Platyhystrix rugosus.
+Its phylogenetic relationships to other members of the family Dissorophidae have been debated in recent years, due to its unique cranial features, and recent discoveries as to the origins of modern day lissamphibians.
 Synonyms and alternate spellings include: Zatrachys apicalis, Ctenosaurus rugosus, Platyhystryx, Platyhistryx.

-History of Discovery
+History of discovery

-The holotype for Platyhystrix (AMNH FARB 4785) was first discovered in the Early Permian Cutler formation in Rio Arribas Co, New Mexico in 1881 by American paleontologist, E.D.
+The holotype of Platyhystrix (AMNH FARB 4785) was first discovered in the Early Permian Cutler formation in Rio Arribas Co, New Mexico in 1881 by American paleontologist, E.D.
 Cope.
 The holotype consisted of a few fragmented neural spines, and was initially listed under the species name, Zatrachys apicalis.
 In 1910, American paleontologist E.C.
-Case reclassified the neural spines as belonging to a new species of the Pelycosaurian reptile, Ctenosaurus rugosus (rugosus meaning wrinkled, shriveled), since they resembled spines from Texas, belonging to Ctenosaurus koeneni described by Friedrich von Huene.
+Case reclassified the neural spines as belonging to a new species of the pelycosaurian reptile Ctenosaurus, Ctenosaurus rugosus (the specific name means "wrinkled, shriveled"), since they resembled spines from Texas belonging to C. koeneni, described by Friedrich von Huene.

-In Case’s description of the Platyhystrix holotype, he initially classified it as part of a new reptile specimen, but still noted tubercles along the neural spines which were similar to the projections found on amphibian skulls.
+In Case's description of the Platyhystrix holotype, he initially classified it as part of a new reptile specimen, but still noted tubercles along the neural spines which were similar to the projections found on amphibian skulls.
 It was S.W.
-Williston who created the genus, Platyhystrix, in 1911, and placed it within the Temnospondyli order once fractured skull elements were described in 1916.
+Williston who created the genus in 1911, and placed it within the Temnospondyli order once fractured skull elements were described in 1916.